bmacho/sbviewer/README.md

 - 404 notebook: https://bmacho.github.io/sbviewer/?sb=github/bmacho/sbviewer/blob/main/VALID_NOTEBOOK_PATH_BUT_NOTHING_HERE

 ### License
-It's a very slightly modification of starboard-notebook, both the original, and all of my modification is licensed under MPL2.
+It's a very slightly modification of starboard-notebook, both the original, and all of my modification are licensed under MPL2.